dbettend8-sudo/02.dyi_data_collector/README.md

 - A fast, structured data entry app
 - A clean database in Google Sheets
 - Categories pulled dynamically from lookup tables
+Allowing you to collect data on the fly!
+This is extremely important if you value data quality...
+Trust me :D

 ---